Planning, Public Policy and Management (PPPM)

 This course introduces legal issues for administration of nonprofit organizations.
 Topics include formation and types of organizations, board of directors duties, regulation of nonprofits, risk management, employee and volunteer law, lobbying, charitable solicitation, and laws on discrimination and accommodation.

 PPPM 595.
-Advanced Urban Geographic Information Systems.
+Applied Geographic Information Systems for Communities.
 4 Credits.

 PPPM 601.
 Research: [Topic].
 1-16 Credits.